abrueck/airhacks/README.md

 airhacks.live
 ========

+# jcon.one:

-https://jcon.one keynote: "What Should Happen in 2021 with Java Backends and Web Frontends" and session "Web Components without Frameworks: Productivity, Speed and Independence" materials.
+## Keynote: "What Should Happen in 2021 with Java Backends and Web Frontends" and Session "Web Components without Frameworks: Productivity, Speed and Independence" materials.

 ## keynote links